FrostyX/frostyx.github.io/_drafts/google-mbsync.md

 (e.g. in Gmail settings) or on the client by using [procmail][procmail], [Bogofilter][bogofilter], or [SpamAssasin][spamassasin].
 The next building block is indexing.
-This is generally not true for everybody but after years of countless mailing list subscribtions, many of us have our inboxes floded with thousands or hundreds of thousands of messages.
+This is generally not true for everybody but after years of countless mailing list subscriptions, many of us have our inboxes flooded with thousands or hundreds of thousands of messages.
 Directory-based storages just ain't gonna cut it.
 We need some kind of a _real_ database with indexes.
 For this, we can use tools like [Mu][mu], or [Notmuch][notmuch-reindex].